chriscrsmith/chriscrsmith.github.io/join.md

 ---

-##### Postdocs
-I am actively recruiting a postdoc  with computational experience and an appetite for machine learning work in	biology.
+I am actively recruiting postdocs and students with computational experience.

-##### Others
 Reach out if you are interested in joining forces in the beginning stages of the new lab.